Alaricdragon/Starlords_Temp/README.md

     * "show" is an jsonObject that contains the same functions as 'rules', but instead of determining if a line can be ran, if any conditions in the object are false, and this line is selected, it will not be shown. for "option_"'s, if this line is selected and the 'hide' is true, it will not be ran.
     * "enable": (only effects 'option_' lines) is a jsonObject that contains the same functions as 'rules', but instead of determining if a line can be ran. if any conditions in this object are false, and this option will be greyed out and unable to be used.
     * "optionData": is the line to a line that happens when you click this option. if called as a line, and no options are selected for this line, it will automaticly load the linked line.
-    * "optionData": is the advanced option data form. this form runs through the intier lord list, and any lord matching 'conditions' will have an option added with themselves as the targetLord.
+    * "optionData": is the advanced option data form. this form runs through an list of items. (based on the inputed type.) then creates an option for each items that meets the rules requirements.
+      * "type": String. if this is not set, the advanced option will use the type of 'targetMarket'.
+        * "targetLord". this advanced option runs the 'rules' with the 'lord' as this lord. clicking on an option sets the dialogs target lord to this lord.
+        * "targetMarket". this advanced option runs the 'market rules', clicking on an option sets the target market to this market.
       * "optionData": is the line to a line that happens when you click this option(s)
-      * "rules": is the rules that are required for each starlord in the game to be shown.
+      * "rules": is the rules that are required for each 'type' in the game to be shown.
     * "hint": is the hover over hint that happens when you hover only an option. only works if this line is called as an option
     * "shortcut" : "shortcutLey" if this is set to one of the acsepted value, will add a hotkey to an option. only works for "option_" lines. possable options are:
       * "ESCAPE"